hurrendor/cascadiajs24/day1_talks/embedding-accessibility.md

 By learning, we can grow to value our differences in making a more accessible product.

 ## Talk about accessibility as a market opportunity
 By recognizing diversity, we can reach more people.
-Making things unaccessible to users is cutting our market.
+Making things inaccessible to users is cutting our market.

 ## Change takes time, but it's worth it
 Adding accessibility post-build cost more time and resources than building it at the beginning.